inspircd/docs/docs/4/installation/windows-source.md

 ---
-title: v3 Windows Source Installation
+title: v4 Windows Source nstallation
 ---

-## Installing InspIRCd 3 from source on Windows
+## Installing InspIRCd 4 from source on Windows

 If you want to build InspIRCd with contrib modules or non-included extra modules you can build from source.

 ### What systems can InspIRCd be built on?

-InspIRCd can be built on Windows 7 or newer using the MSVC 14 (Visual Studio 2015) compiler and CMake 3.8 or newer.
+InspIRCd can be built on Windows 10 build 17061 or newer using the MSVC 19.15+ (Visual Studio 15.8 2017) compiler and CMake 3.8 or newer.
 Some extra modules may require newer versions in order to build.

 ### How do I install from source?